neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 ## Stream format

 PackageProtector splits an arbitrary data stream into chunks.
 The chunk **content** is wrapped in a **package**.
 Package size is configurable and must be a multiple of 16 bytes.
-The minimum package **overhead is 49 bytes**.
+PackageProtector allows 0, 16, or 32 byte KDF IVs.
+Max content size per package depends on the KDF IV size.

+For the 16 byte KDF IV, the package layout is the following:
 ```
 |                   package, 64 bytes - (16MiB - 16 bytes)                            |
 +-------------------------------------------------------------------------------------+